pwdd/pwdd.github.io/_posts/2016-08-20-adding-colors-to-console-output.md

 ## Removing colors from a string

-The game worked fine, but all the tests that would expect strings in a certain way wouldn't pass.
+The game worked fine, and the centralization was normal, but all the tests that would deal with strings wouldn't pass.
 The tests were expecting things like `"Player 'x' moved to position 5"`, but it as getting `"Player '\[33mx\[37m' moved to position 5"`.
 The solution was to write a helper that would clean the strings specifically for the tests:

 ```clojure
 (defn remove-color